This massive hold-all proves roomy enough for ski trips, weekends away, comes in a stuff sack, and even converts into a backpack

 Straps & flaps

-But the best features about the Thule Chasm is what is does with its straps.
+But the best feature about the Thule Chasm 90L is what it does with its straps.
 It has the usual D-straps for holding the bag with one hand, of course, but a full 90L bag is going to be heavy.
-So Thule has not only designed some poppers that keep those hand straps out of the way, but includes two full-length backpack straps.
+So Thule has not only designed some poppers that keep those hand straps out of the way but includes two full-length backpack straps.
 When the bag is full they are a God-send for getting the Chasm through an airport to the check-in desk (and they de-attach easily for storage in that end-pocket).

 Our only criticism of the Chasm is that there’s merely a nylon undercarriage, making it less than suitable for dragging through an airport.
 Perhaps a better reinforced bottom, or even a couple of small wheels, would help the Chasm truly standout.